Free Printable Acorn Addition Hundreds Chart Activity

 But pretend to help squirrels gather nuts for the winter, totally doable.

-My kids love squirrels!
-This addition with hundreds chart free printable will be great inspiration for practicing addition!
+my kids love squirrels! this addition with hundreds chart free printable will be great inspiration for practicing addition!

 To prep: Create a spinner using the paper fastener and the paper clip.
 If you do not have a paper fastener, you can hold the sharpened tip of a pencil to the middle of the spinner with the paper clip instead.